What are the health benefits of pineapple?

 Pineapple is obviously sweet and can be a lovely tasty snack in its own right.
 However, if you're keen to include pineapple more often in your diet, you might fancy getting a little more experimental with it.

 Pineapple can literally be incorporated into any meal.
 As a unique twist on breakfast, why not try a pineapple-based smoothie with some Molkosan Fruit?
 Alternatively, try my latest recipe baked spiced pineapple with cinnamon yoghurt.
-See my video at the top of the page, as I demonstrate just how easy it is to prepare.
+Click the video link below to watch - enjoy!

 Molkosan® Fruit – A prebiotic for good gut bacteria